A resume vegan disregards anything that resembles animal fat!

 1. Get help from a professional.
 This doesn’t always to have be in person, but there are a number of online links to help.
 Search here: Careers and Career Information – CareerOneStop.
 Or for in person assistance, choose from one of our partner links: NCWorks Partners Network of Guilford County

 3. Add numerical data to your resume.
 For example, do a search on the company you worked for.
-Ask questions that can help you think.
+Seek for answers to your questions that can help you.
 Like, “How many calls are call center reps responsible for per day?”

 4. Find out how well you score on an interview by having a friend or colleague conduct a mock interview with you.
 Search for an interview rating sheet like this one: http://bit.ly/InterviewScore1